Minnesota museums envision a 'touchless' future as they reopen amid the pandemic

 "Some people suggested if you have fewer works on the walls, people will have more space, but we don't think so," said Weinberg.
 "It will cause people to clump up around works on the walls."

-The Walker’s phased reopening will start it its galleries, where it can control flow and occupancy.
+The Walker's phased reopening will start in its galleries, where it can control flow and occupancy.
 Its cinema and performing-arts spaces will follow at some undetermined date.

 "Just because the governor says that places can open doesn't mean that people will go," said Walker director Mary Ceruti.
 "There's a whole spectrum, from people who are quite anxious and for good reason … to people who are vulnerable, to people who are more relaxed, who feel like the risk is reasonable, to people who are just cavalier."